stefaneidelloth/treezjs/doc/components/color/color.md

 # Color

 The Color component allows to select a color.
-Click on the color to open a color section dialog.
+Click on the color to open a color selection dialog.

 ![](../../images/treez_color.png)

-The enum [./src/components/color/Color.js](../../../src/components/color/color.js) provides some predefined color values:
+The enum [./src/components/color/Color.js](../../../src/components/color/color.js) provides some predefined color values, that are used with the JavaScript attribute 'value' (also see below).

 ```javascript
 Color.black => '#000000'